mamba-org/mamba/docs/source/installation.rst

 .. warning::
-   Installing mamba into any other environment than base can cause unexpected behavior
+   Installing mamba into any other environment than ``base`` is not supported.

 .. _umamba-install: